vshiv/maven-properties-plugin/README.md

 ````
 mvn properties:sort-keys
 ````
-To run the plugin as part of your build lifecycle add the following to the plugin.
+To run the plugin as part of your build lifecycle add the following to the plugins section of the pom.

 ````
     <build>